-1. The first section (chapters 1-17) is of a dogmatic character.
+- 1. The first section (chapters 1-17) is of a dogmatic character.
 In chapter 1:5 the author states the purposes of his work in these words: [That your knowledge may be perfected along with your faith.]
-This knowledge, however, is unique.

 The author, first of all, wishes to expound and prove to his readers the value and meaning of the revelation of the Old Testament, which teaches Christ's crucifixion for our sins.
 He seeks to show that the Jews completely misunderstood the Law because they interpreted it literally.
-He sees Christianity everywhere in the Lawgiver and the Prophets, and treats them with a degree of respect which would have satisfied the most devout Rabbis.
-He quotes them profusely as authoritative.
-Only he accuses the Jews of misunderstanding them from the beginning to end, and intimates that the ordinances of circumcision, of the Sabbath, of the distinctions of meats, clean and unclean, were never intended to be literally observed, but had a spiritual and mystical significance.
-After repudiating their literal mode of interpretation he presents, what is in his opinion, the genuinely spiritual meaning.
-He clarified that the Jews were wrong if they thought the Law in itself had the power to save them.
+He sees Christianity everywhere in the Lawgiver and the Prophets, and treats them with a degree of respect which would have satisfied the most devout Rabbis. - 2.
+The second section (chapters 18-21) takes up morals and manifests no special bias.
+It describes, exactly like the Didache, the contrast between the way of life and that of death, but it calls one, that of light and the other that of darkness.